fredzqm/pygameLearning/Level-2/README.txt

 =================================================================================

-1. import global variables and global function from another file There are essentially two way to import code from a file called "module1.py" in the same directory import as a whole module.
-You can use as to specify a different name for the module later on, you need to prefix that name for each access of global variables or functions import module1 as mod1 print(mod1.global_variable_in_module1) mod1.global_function_in_module1(...)
+1. import global variables and global function from another file There are essentially two way to import code from another file in the same directory

-		import specific global variable or function directly.
-No need for prefix from module1 import *   is equivalent to copying "module.py" file over from module1 import global_variable_in_module1, global_function_in_module1
-			print(global_variable_in_module1)
-			global_function_in_module1(...)
+		1. import as a whole module
+		2. import specific global variable or function directly Check them out in the importExample foler

 2. separate program in multiple parts and files
 	In a team work, it is a very good practice to keep different part of your game in different file.